Goya Foods: History

-In 2012, the company began construction on a $127 million distribution center in the industrial Meadowlands area of Jersey City, backed by state tax incentives that aided the company in its move from Secaucus to the Jersey City site.
+In 2012, the company began construction on a $127 million distribution center in the industrial Meadowlands area of Jersey City, backed by New Jersey state tax incentives that aided the company in its move from Secaucus.

-In 2019, Goya had talks with The Carlyle Group about a possible buyout; the company ultimately decided not to sell itself to The Carlyle Group.
+In 2019, Goya had talks with The Carlyle Group about a possible buyout, which did not proceed.

 Description

 Goya manufactures and distributes products from the Spanish, Puerto Rican, Caribbean, Mexican, Cuban and Central and South American cuisine.
-Their products are sold in stores and supermarket chains throughout the United States, Puerto Rico, and international markets.
+Their products are sold in stores and supermarket chains throughout the United States (including Puerto Rico) and international markets.
 In 2006, Forbes ranked Goya 355th on its list of the largest private companies in the United States.

 Between 2014 and 2016 Goya opened five new facilities including manufacturing and distribution centers located in New Jersey, Texas, California, and Georgia to meet rising consumer demand.
 Currently, Goya Foods is headquartered on a 40 acre lot in Jersey City, New Jersey.
 Goya also operates a manufacturing facility in San Cristóbal, Dominican Republic, and a distribution center in Bayamón, Puerto Rico.